-- (a) they will be entitled to their pro rata Annual Base Salary earned but unpaid up to their last day of employment, unused and accrued vacation, and reimbursable expenses, less required withholdings; - (b) they will be entitled to a retiring allowance equal to twelve (12) months of his Annual Salary plus two (2) months of his Annual Salary for each year of service up to a maximum of twenty four (24) months; - (c) they will be paid a prorata bonus payment for that portion of the calendar year in which the termination occurred up to their last day of employment calculated on the basis of their then Annual Base Salary and a target of fifty percent (50%); and

-(d) any unvested options that they hold to purchase Common Shares shall vest on the termination date and they will have the period of time outlined in MAXIM's Share Option Plan to exercise those vested options.
+- they will be entitled to their pro rata Annual Base Salary earned but unpaid up to their last day of employment, unused and accrued vacation, and reimbursable expenses, less required withholdings; - (b) they will be entitled to a retiring allowance equal to twelve (12) months of his Annual Salary plus two (2) months of his Annual Salary for each year of service up to a maximum of twenty four (24) months; - (c) a benefits provision equal to thirty percent (30%) of the then Annual Base Salary (Mr. Emmott only); - (d) they will be paid a prorata bonus payment for that portion of the calendar year in which the termination occurred up to their last day of employment calculated on the basis of their then Annual Base Salary and a target of fifty percent (50%) for Mr. Mitton and seventy five percent (75%) for Mr. Emmott; and - (e) any unvested options that they hold to purchase Common Shares shall vest on the termination date and they will have the period of time outlined in MAXIM's Share Option Plan to exercise those vested options.

-The following table illustrates the payments that would have been made to Mr. Emmott and Mr. Mitton as a result of a change of control or termination without just cause assuming such events occurred on December 31, 2022:
+The following table illustrates the payments that would have been made to Mr. Emmott and Mr. Mitton as a result of a change of control or termination without just cause assuming such events occurred on December 31, 2024:

-Name Triggering Event Payment Pursuant to Employment Agreements (\$) Benefit Pursuant to the Accelerated Vesting of Options ^(1,2) Total (\$) Robert Emmott Change of Control 725,833 114,916 840,749 Termination without just cause 725,833 0 725,833 Kyle Mitton Change of Control 600,000 234,000 834,000 Termination without just cause 600,000 0 600,000
+Name Triggering Event Payment Pursuant to Employment Agreements (\$) Benefit Pursuant to the Accelerated Vesting of Options (1) Total (\$) Robert Emmott Change of Control Termination without just cause 1,113,250 912,500 724,000 1,837,250 912,500 Kyle Mitton Change of Control Termination without just cause 670,000 670,000 579,550 1,249,550 670,000

-(1) Based on the market price of the Common Shares at December 31, 2022 of \$3.40.
+(1) Based on the market price of the Common Shares at December 31, 2024 of \$5.96.